-The Canadian Premier League’s #GotGame Open Trials have wrapped up in Toronto, Hamilton, Montreal and Halifax, and data analytics company Kinduct continues to capture all the stats, figures and metrics the CPL coaches need to formulate their thoughts on each of the participating trialists’ physical attributes in these first four stops.
+Data collection for the Canadian Premier League’s #GotGame Open Trials has officially wrapped from coast to coast, with analytics company Kinduct capturing all the stats, figures and metrics the CPL coaches need to formulate their thoughts on each of the participating trialists’ physical attributes from the cross-Canada tryouts.

-Here’s the latest list of the top five performers at the #GotGame Open Trials from each city … so far.
+Here’s the latest list of the top five performers at the #GotGame Open Trials from each city:

 Kinduct explains each of the categories in the graphic, on drills and exercises the players were tasked with performing on Day 1 of the two-day trials.